Bachelor's Degree

 Ability to understand and analyze documents

-This requirement underscores the importance, for the political science program, of the candidate’s ability to “understand” and interpret documents from a variety of sources.
+This requirement underscores the importance, for the political science program, of the candidate’s ability to “understand” and interpret documents from various sources.

-The Bachelor’s degree program in political science is based on the combined analysis of a variety of documents (including academic texts as well as official documents, political speeches, administrative reports, media content, etc.), which students must be able to understand, contextualize, and critique using scientific reasoning.
-Political science programs aim not only to impart disciplinary knowledge and skills but also to foster scientific analytical skills and a critical mindset.
+The Bachelor’s degree program in political science is based on the combined analysis of a variety of documents (including academic texts, as well as official documents, political speeches, administrative reports, media coverage, etc.), which students must be able to understand, contextualize, and critique using scientific reasoning.
+Political science programs aim not only to impart disciplinary knowledge and skills but also to foster scientific analytical skills and critical thinking.

 Ability to work independently and organize one's work